apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 The tools are exposed as sub-commands of [Oak Run](https://github.com/apache/jackrabbit-oak/tree/trunk/oak-run).
 The following sections assume that you have built this module or that you have a compiled version of it.

+### <a name="remote-segment-stores"/> Remote Segment Stores
+Besides the local storage in TAR files (previously known as TarMK), support for remote Segment Store(s) was introduced in Apache Oak.
+For connecting to a remote Segment Store, a `cloud-prefix:URI` argument needs to be provided.
+This applies wherever a `PATH` to the Segment Store was needed.

+**Connection Instructions**:

+* **Microsoft Azure** The `cloud-prefix` for MS Azure is `az`, therefore a valid connection argument would be `az:https://myaccount.blob.core.windows.net/container/repository`, where the part after `:` is the Azure URL identifier for the _repository_ directory inside the specified _container_ of the _myaccount_ Azure storage account.
+The last missing piece is the secret key which will be supplied as an environment variable, i.e. `AZURE_SECRET_KEY`.

 ### <a name="backup"/> Backup

 ```